 Waterfall used to be such a predominant collaboration model in software development, that I learned it on textbook in University.
 Numerous advocacies arose to challenge that.

-Mary and Tom Poppendieck borrowed the lean methodology into the context of software development in 2003.
+Mary and Tom Poppendieck borrowed the lean methodology into the context of software development (reference: Lean Software Development: An Agile Toolkit) in 2003.
 The “Lean Manufacturing” methodology evolved from TPS (Toyota Production System), with the objectives of eliminating overburden (muri), inconsistency (mura) and waste (muda).
-In 2006, Mary and Tom further their thoughts with seven principles in software development, with eliminating waste as the core.
+In 2006, Mary and Tom further their thoughts (in their book Implementing Lean Software Development) with seven principles in software development, with eliminating waste as the core.

 Another initiative to challenge traditional waterfall model is the Agile manifesto, published in 2001 that outlines 4 values and 12 principles.